Ramzi-Alqrainy/google-searchpage/README.md

 # Google searchpage
-> Google searchpage created using Html and Css.
+> Google searchpage created using HTML and CSS.

 ## Table of contents
 * [General info](#general-info)